 Is it Cat Defecating or Middening?

+Join our long list of cat owners with cats defecating in the box 100% of the time.
 We’ve Helped Thousands of Cat Owners in over 30 Countries Get the Cat Poop Back in the Litter Box.
-View 350 solved case studies and client testimonials
+View 350 solved case studies and client testimonials from around the world.

-For over two decades The Cat Behavior Clinic has solved the “perplexing” cat defecation issue.
+For over two decades The Cat Behavior Clinic has solved the “perplexing” cat defecation issue around the world from Los Angeles to Kuwait.
 Mieshelle Nagelschneider studied animal behavior at Oxford University, and The University of Edinburgh – The Royal School of Veterinary Studies.
 Her animal behavior studies at Harvard University has also enabled her to help cat owners effectively solve their cat’s defecation issues in over 30 countries.

-Important Update: We are currently scheduling the doctor and cat behaviorist through February 1st.
-For defecation issues, participate in our feline study and receive the reduced consult fee through January 20th.
-Scheduled cat owners can also become part of Mieshelle’s National Geographic cat behavior show production next year.
+Important Update: We are currently scheduling Zoom and phone appointments with the doctor and behaviorist through May 30th.
+For defecation issues, participate in our feline study and receive the reduced consult fee through April 20th.
+Scheduled cat owners can also participate in Mieshelle’s upcoming National Geographic cat behavior show production.